 Building Future: Referendum Progress

-The following work has happened behind the scenes over the last few months:
+The following work will occur over the next few months:

 On March 17, 2020, the community approved a referendum for $119 million to allow District 34 to repair, replace and update our buildings.
 The impact of the referendum will positively impact the community for decades to come, and it will be felt at every school, in every classroom, by every District 34 student.
 We recognize that we are tasked with Building Future.

 On Monday, March 29, the Board of Education approved just under $53M in bids for the Phase 1 construction of the capital improvements approved by voters in last year's referendum.
 That amount is $4.5M less than expected.

 On December 15, 2020, District 34 received 11 bids and secured a deal with R.W.
 Baird & Co. with a cost of 0.943% (including interest rates, underwriter's discount and all costs of issuance).
 This rate is much lower than the 1.96% estimate presented to the Board of Education on October 27, 2020 and represents a significant savings and benefits for taxpayers:

 - The extremely competitive bid reduced the final maturity of the Series 2021 bonds by one year and also reduced the final maturity of the total $119M referendum plan by one year.

 - The shorter overall amortization resulted in total debt service with $10M less interest cost over the life of the bonds than shown at the October 27, 2020 presentation to the Board of Education.

 The low rate received is due to District 34's Aaa rating from Moody’s Financial Services, the highest possible rating.

 Construction expenditures for 2021 are expected to be just under $53M.
 Citizens Finance Advisory Committee (CFAC) on the debt structure for the referendum.